-If you are considering choosing a new greenhouse then hopefully this information will be helpful to you, whether it is your first or an upgrade on your current structure, this guide will assist in picking the best Greenhouse for you.
+If you are considering choosing a new Greenhouse then hopefully this information will be helpful.
+Whether it is your first or an upgrade on your current structure, this guide will assist in picking the best Greenhouse for you.

 - Try to avoid a position in deep shade, surrounded by trees.

-- Your Hartley greenhouse is glazed from the outside so you will need access around the sides during the initial build.
+- Your Hartley Greenhouse is glazed from the outside so you will need access around the sides during the initial build.
 This also helps the ease of general Greenhouse maintenance.

 Please refer to our size chart below for the sizes of our small greenhouse range: